 After spinal cord injury, your spinal cord may go into spinal shock.
 This is when inflammation occurs which causes a temporary loss of sensory or motor functions below your level of injury.

-Spinal shock can last anywhere from days to weeks, but typically lasts around 4-6 weeks before functions gradually start to return.
+Spinal shock can persist from days to weeks, but typically resolves around 4-6 weeks after which functions may gradually start to return.

 After spinal shock, you’ll have a better idea of what you actually can and can’t control.

-Through intensive physical and occupational therapy, you’ll be working on things like balance, muscle tone, gait training, and flexibility.
+Through intensive physical and occupational therapy, you’ll improve your balance, muscle tone, mobility, and flexibility.
 Rehabilitation training will help stimulate your nervous system and promote motor control.

-An improvement in any single one of these factors is a huge sign of physical recovery from spinal cord injury:
+An improvement in any single one of these symptoms is a huge sign of physical recovery from spinal cord injury:

 When it comes to spinal cord injury recovery, it’s better to feel something than nothing at all (even pain).